amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - You've installed an X509 certificate for this service principal (containing both the public and private key) on the local filesystem.

  > [!NOTE]
  > A service principal is an identity that can be used by an application to authenticate an Azure service.
-The service principal uses an X509 certificate.
+The service principal uses a X509 certificate.
 The application uses this certificate as a credential to authenticate itself.

-The [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) provides step-by-step instructions to create and configure a KeyVault environment.
+The [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) provides step-by-step instructions to create and configure a Key Vault environment.

-#### Running KeyVault in stand-alone mode
+#### Using Key Vault when running in stand-alone mode

-Consuming Azure KeyVault in Dapr stand-alone mode requires the following configuration file:
+Consuming Azure Key Vault in Dapr stand-alone mode requires the following configuration file:

 ```yaml
 apiVersion: dapr.io/v1alpha1